mercyverkijika/data-analysis-portfolios/Commercial-Performance-and-GMV-Leakage-Analysis /docs/01_analysis_report.md

 ## Dataset Source and Integration

-The analysis was built from the original **Olist Brazilian E-Commerce Public Dataset**, which is provided as nine CSV files.
-These files represent different marketplace entities and transaction processes.
+The analysis was built from the original Olist Brazilian E-Commerce Public Dataset, provided as nine CSV files representing different marketplace entities and transaction processes.

 | CSV File | Business Entity / Purpose |
 |---|---|